Cycling in Wellington: Ngauranga

 By the 1970s, the cycle-track wedged between the railway line and the state highway had deteriorated significantly.
 It had been reduced to a single lane and was cut off at both ends by highway traffic lanes.
 The surface of the track is very rough for most of its length, with broken glass and metal scrap appear on it.
-Most cyclists elect to ride on the highway shoulder towards Wellington, and have no option but to ride on the shoulder towards Petone.
+Most cyclists elected to ride on the highway shoulder towards Wellington, and had no option but to ride on the shoulder towards Petone.

-In response to these longstanding issues, a new solution is underway.
-A 12-kilometre-long seawall, featuring shared cycleways/walkways from Ngā Ūranga to Petone, is being built by Waka Kotahi NZTA.
-This will connect the city network to the Hutt.
+Looking south at the overbridge, opening day 16 May 2026.

 Following severe flooding in 2013 and 2015, it became evident that Wellington required a seawall to safeguard the railway line and highway linking the city to the Hutt Valley.
+In response to these longstanding issues, a solution has now been completed.

-Constructing the seawall also provided an opportunity to incorporate a shared cycling and walking path along its top, creating a public amenity at relatively little additional cost.
+The construction of a seawall not only strengthened protection for the railway line and state highway along Wellington Harbour, but also created the opportunity to incorporate a shared walking and cycling path along its top, providing a public amenity at relatively little additional cost.

+Ngā Ūranga ki Pito One, is a 4.5 kilometres-long seawall and shared walking and cycling path, runs along the harbour front beside the railway line from Honiana Te Puni Reserve to the Ngauranga Interchange.
+Officially opened on 16 May 2026, the project now connects Wellington’s cycling and walking network with the Hutt Valley, providing a safer and more accessible route for both commuters and recreational users.